carpentries-incubator/high-dimensional-analysis-in-python/_episodes/04-Relevant-predictors-and-coef-bias.md

 For efficiency, we will skip train/test splits in this episode.
-Recall that train/test splits aren't as essential when working with only a handful or predictors.
+Recall that train/test splits aren't as essential when working with only a handful or predictors (i.e., when the ratio between number of training observations and model parameters/coefficients is at least 10).

 Fit the model.
+Since we are now turning our attention towards explanatory models, we will use the statsmodels library isntead of sklearn.
+Statsmodels comes with a variety of functions which make it easier to interpret the model and ultimately run hypothesis tests.
+It closely mirrors the way R builds linear models.

 ```python